 Hopefully the video gave you a flavor.
 The music is lively and cheerful.
 The energy on a dance floor is electric and invigorating.
 The endorphins fly and the social aspect is great fun.
 Some people drive hundreds of miles to attend weekend-long dances.
 Come find out why!

-Lively tunes from the traditions of New England, Appalachia, the British Isles, Quebec, and beyond.
+Live music is essential to contra dancing.
+Enjoy energetic tunes from the traditions of New England, Appalachia, the British Isles, Quebec, and beyond.
+We book talented local and traveling bands!

 Can you get good at this?
 Of course.
 But as a beginner, you can literally just walk around in patterns and actually be considered a good dancer.